rehierl/node-tree-outliner/3-basic-design/3-7-0-current-section.md

 That is, because `s7` is a subsection to `s6` and because no subsection can remain open if its parent section has to be closed.
-Put differently, any other close order would be in conflict with the definition of what a subsection is.
+Put differently, any other close order would be in conflict with "a parent section is open for as long as any of its subsections are open".

 Note that it might not seem to be relevant in which order sections are closed.
 After all, they need to be closed during the same node event.
 However, the